xpack-dev-tools/meson-build-xpack/README-RELEASE.md

 - add a new `if` with the new version before the existing code
 - check the Python version, and possibly bump to newer one

-### Update helper

-With a git client, go to the helper repo and update to the latest master commit.

 ## Build

 ### Development run the build scripts